 Le Phem Era

-Le Phem Era is based on the unceded Lands of the Bunurong and Wurundjeri peoples of the Kulin Nation.
+Le Phem Era was founded across the unceded Lands of the Bunurong Boonwurrung and Wurundjeri Woiwurrung Peoples of the Kulin Nation, and is currently based between Naarm and the Netherlands.

-Le Phem Era is an interdisciplinary practice run by Leitu Bonnici for self-initiated projects that critically examine ephemera in all its forms through experimental methods of archiving and publishing.
+Le Phem Era is an interdisciplinary and anti-disciplinary practice run by Leitu Bonnici for self-initiated projects that critically examine notions of ephemera through experimental methods of archiving and publishing.

 Le Phem Era researches through creative analysis, datafication, disruption, re-assemblage and speculation using democratic modes of production.